← All guides

 529 overloaded_error API overloaded Retry with longer backoff

 The critical distinction: 4xx errors (except 429) indicate a problem with your request and should not be retried.
 429 and 5xx errors are transient and should be retried.
+To reduce 400-class errors from oversized contexts, see Claude 1M Context Window for truncation and caching strategies.

 Rate limit errors (429)